kizro/IBM-Data-Science-Professional-Certification/README.md

 Prepare for a career in the **high-growth field of data science**.
 In this program, you’ll develop the skills, tools, and portfolio to have a competitive edge in the job market as an entry-level data scientist.

-**You’ll learn in-demand skills** used by professional data scientists including databases, data visualization, statistical analysis, predictive modeling, machine learning algorithms, and data mining.
+Content will include databases, data visualization, statistical analysis, predictive modeling, machine learning algorithms, and data mining.

-This Professional Certificate has a strong emphasis on **applied learning** and includes a series of hands-on labs in the IBM Cloud that give you practical skills with applicability to real jobs.
+This Professional Certificate has a strong emphasis on **applied learning** and includes a series of hands-on labs in the IBM Cloud.

 **Tools**: Jupyter / JupyterLab, GitHub, R Studio, and Watson Studio